rollerworks/search/Resources/doc/introduction.rst

 wish to learn about.

-Throughout this book you will be presented with code samples, which most people should find ample to implement RecordFilter appropriately in their own projects.
+Throughout this book you will be presented with code samples, which most people should find ample to implement the RecordFilter appropriately in their own projects.

 Code Samples